leslieyang-amec/CAMINO-108/Docs/FirmwareUpgrade_SOP.md

 ![RunAdAdministrator](./pic/FWUpgrade_RunAdAdmin.PNG)

-## 3, make sure the device power is off and the USB is disconnected, press "OK" button
+## 3, make sure the device power is off and the USB is disconnected, press the "OK" button

 ![Initial](./pic/FWUpgrade_0.PNG)